jingzjj2020/jingjingzhang.github.io/_posts/2020-06-30-Classification_Trees.md

 ```
 <img src="{{ site.url }}{{ site.baseurl }}/images/ClassificationTrees/ImprovingModelPerformance_3.png" alt="Classification Trees">
 **Findings:**
 We reduced the total error rate from 27% prior to boosting to 18% in the boosted model.
+This may not seem like a large gain, but it is in fact greater than the 25% reduction we expected.